-The Company is a ring-fenced special purpose vehicle, whereby all services are outsourced to external service providers, and as such, the Company has no employees.
+The Company is a ring-fenced special purpose vehicle, and all services are outsourced to external service providers and as such has no employees and thus does not have a remuneration committee.

 Director remuneration:

 The independent non-executive directors are not employees of the Company and receive fees for their services as directors.
 These directors' fees were paid to TMF Corporate Services (South Africa) Proprietary Limited in terms of a service level agreement.
 The independent non-executive directors are employed and remunerated by TMF Corporate Services (South Africa) Proprietary Limited on a separate basis.